clesk/clesk.github.io/index.md

   caption: ""
   nav: true
   overlay_header: true
-  overlay_height: 900px
+  overlay_height: 9000px
 ---

 <a id="home"></a>

-# Climate Change & Impacts Lab

-Welcome to the Climate Change & Impacts Lab.
 We study how climate change interacts with the terrestrial systems that underpin human thriving.

+### Interested in climate impacts research?
 The group is presently growing!
-Reach out if you're interested in pursuing your Masters or PhD in the group.
+Reach out if you're interested in joining the group as a Bachelors, Masters or PhD student.

 ---